julietteBergoend/plumcot-prodigy/plumcot_prodigy/README.md

 #### Usage
-1. Make sure that you have created a DB before lauching annotation Recommended name for your database : data_alignment
+1. Make sure that you have created a DB before lauching annotation Create a data base before first usage only.
+Recommended name for your database : data_alignment
 ```bash
 (plumcot-prodigy) plumcot-prodigy$ prodigy db-in data_alignment